neuroinfo-os/deep-bottleneck/docs/contributing.rst

 :callbacks:
     Callbacks can be used for different kind of tasks.
 They are saved in the ``deep_bottleneck.callbacks`` folder and are used to save the needed information during the training or to influence the training-proces (e.g. early stopping).
-    They need to implement a a class inheriting from ``keras.callbacks.Callback``.
+    They need to implement a a class inheritance from ``keras.callbacks.Callback``.
 :plotter:
-    Plotter are using the saved data of the callbacks and are creating the wanted plots.
-They are saved in the ``deep_bottleneck.plotter`` folder.
-    They need a load method returning a plotter-class inheriting from ``deep_bottleneck.plotter.base.BasePlotter``.
+    Plotter are using the saved data of the callbacks to create the wanted plots.
+They are saved in the ``deep_bottleneck.plotter`` folder and need a load method returning a plotter-class inheriting from ``deep_bottleneck.plotter.base.BasePlotter``.

 To add a new module, it needs to be copied into the respective folder and set in the configuration file.
 If the path is correctly defined and the module has a matching interface, it should get imported in the experiment.py and conduct its tasks.